-To illustrate the efficiency of our methods, we compare them with several representative ride-sharing approaches from various categories.
-A more detailed overview of previous work is provided in the appendix. \begin{itemize}[left=0pt] \item \textbf{DeepPool \cite{al2019deeppool} (DTDE):} DeepPool is one of the earliest MARL-based ride-sharing works, based on IDDQN \cite{IQL,van2016deep} and using a CNN as the Q-network.
-To align it with our experimental scenario, we replace the CNN with an MLP similar to our methods (without the softmax). \item \textbf{BMG-Q \cite{hu2025bmg} (DTDE):} To achieve better cooperation among agents, BMG-Q is also based on IDDQN but utilizes Graph Attention Network (GAT) \cite{velickovic2017graph} to capture the relationships among neighboring agents. \item \textbf{HIVES \cite{hao2022hierarchical} (CTDE):} Based on QMIX \cite{rashid2020monotonic}, HIVES tries addressing the curse of dimensionality problem by proposing a novel hierarchical mixing structure. \item \textbf{Enders et al. \cite{enders2023hybrid} (CTDE):} Based on Multi-Agent Soft Actor Critc (MASAC) \cite{haarnoja2018soft}, Enders et al. propose allowing agents to choose whether to accept assigned orders, which helps the system serve more valuable orders instead of treating all orders equally. \item \textbf{CEVD \cite{bose2023sustainable} (CTCE):} CEVD modifies the Value Decomposition (VD) paradigm \cite{sunehag2018value} from CTDE to CTCE.
+To illustrate the efficiency of our methods, we compare them with several representative ride-sharing approaches from various categories: \begin{itemize}[left=0pt] \item \textbf{DeepPool \cite{al2019deeppool}:} DeepPool is one of the earliest MARL-based ride-sharing works, based on IDDQN \cite{IQL,van2016deep}, in which each agent trains its Q-network separately.
+To align it with our experimental scenario, we replace the CNN used in original paper with an MLP similar to our methods (without the softmax). \item \textbf{BMG-Q \cite{hu2025bmg}:} To achieve better cooperation among agents, BMG-Q is also based on IDDQN but utilizes Graph Attention Network (GAT) \cite{velickovic2017graph} to capture the relationships among neighboring agents. \item \textbf{HIVES \cite{hao2022hierarchical}:} Based on QMIX \cite{rashid2020monotonic}, HIVES tries addressing the curse of dimensionality problem by proposing a novel hierarchical mixing structure. \item \textbf{Enders et al. \cite{enders2023hybrid}:} Based on Multi-Agent Soft Actor Critic (MASAC) \cite{haarnoja2018soft}, Enders et al. propose allowing agents to choose whether to accept assigned orders, which helps the system serve more valuable orders instead of treating all orders equally. \item \textbf{CEVD \cite{bose2023sustainable}:} CEVD modifies the Value Decomposition (VD) paradigm \cite{sunehag2018value} from CTDE to CTCE.